 You know how the old saying goes: nothing in life is truly free.
 This is especially true for VPNs.

-Free VPNs are pretty much the top scam to watch out for.
+Free VPNs are pretty much the most common scam to watch out for.
 Simply put, they are the direct antithesis of what a VPN is supposed to do.

 When you use a good VPN, you have peace of mind knowing that your Internet data will not be sold to advertising firms and marketing agencies by your ISP.